guillaumezin/DomoticzEbusd/readme.md

 ## Warning

 This is a hobby project, use it if you know what you are doing and at your own risks, I cannot be held responsible for toying and erasing your boiler configuration or breaking your underfloor heating system.
-I strongly advise to an hardware protection device for your underfloor heating system, for instance an aquastat on the "burner off" input, that opens at 50°C for instance (protection in case of programming error, or piracy...).
+I strongly advise to an hardware protection device for your underfloor heating system, for instance an aquastat on the "burner off" input, that opens at 50°C (protection in case of programming error, or piracy...).

 ## Prerequisites